 Federalism and direct democracy reflect the great importance that the Swiss political system places on the freedom of choice and self-determination.
-The capital city of Switzerland is Bern.
+Bern is the de facto capital city of Switzerland.

 Swiss Political System – Facts and Figures

-- The Swiss parliament, or (Federal Assembly), has a total of 246 members, who are directly elected by the people.
+The Swiss Parliament (Federal Assembly) has a total of 246 members, who are directly elected by the people.
 Switzerland has a bicameral parliament: the National Council (200 members) and the Council of States (46 members).